Hit the road jack, and don’t you look back no more, no more

 Now that we had a framework, it was time to fill in the details.
 How many flights were needed, how would we be getting around, and would it all be realistic?

 First of all we had to plan logistics.
 Going to the United States isn’t an easy task, but try driving 7000 miles in three weeks while playing shows along the way.
 So we figured we would need a flight to get into the country, L.A. specifically.
-We decided that the easiest (and quickest + cheapest!) way was to fly to the Midwest and borrow a car there.
+We decided that the easiest (and quickest + cheapest!) way was to fly to the Midwest from L.A. and borrow a car there.
 Borrowing a car for a two-week tour spanning more than ten states is of course a big favor to ask, but be creative.
-I once rented a car really cheaply from an airport for a tour, even though we lived in the country of that airport.
+I once rented a car really cheaply from an airport for a tour, even though we lived in the same country as that airport rental.
 It was the cheapest but not the most obvious option.

 That pretty much wrapped up all of our logistics.
 Of course, along the way we ran into many more problems – empty tires, expensive parking garages, burning smells from the car – but the plan was set.